×

 We asked expats in Leuven what banks they use and there advice about banking.
 They advised:

 "Before retiring in Leuven, expats should know that the city is a vibrant and historic place, known for its university and beautiful architecture.
 The official language is Dutch, but English is widely spoken due to the large student population.
 The cost of living can be high, especially for housing, but healthcare is excellent and affordable.
 Expats should be aware that Belgium has a high tax rate, which can affect their pension or retirement savings.
 However, there are tax treaties in place with many countries to avoid double taxation.
 Leuven has a temperate maritime climate, with mild summers and cool winters.
 It's also a very safe city with a low crime rate.
 Public transportation is efficient and reliable, making it easy to get around the city and travel to other parts of Belgium.
 Belgium's cuisine is renowned, especially its beer and chocolate, and Leuven offers a wide range of restaurants and bars.
 Expats should also know that Belgians value their work-life balance, and the pace of life in Leuven is generally relaxed.
-Finally, it's important to note that while Belgians are known for being reserved, they are also very friendly and welcoming to foreigners," said one expat who made the move to Leuven.
+Finally, it's important to note that while Belgians are known for being reserved, they are also very friendly and welcoming to foreigners," wrote a member in Leuven.

 What do expats in Leuven appreciate most about the local culture?